2024 Election: Here's who's running for president - UPI.com

 The 2024 race for the White House is ramping up, with many Republican candidates -- and a few Democrats -- launching campaigns for the party's nomination to take on Democrat President Joe Biden.
 File Photo by Chris Kleponis/UPI | License Photo

-The 2024 U.S. presidential race is ramping up, with many Republican candidates -- and a couple of Democrats -- launching campaigns for the party's nomination to take on Democrat President Joe Biden.
+The 2024 U.S. presidential race continues to ramp up, with many Republican candidates -- and a couple of Democrats -- launching campaigns for the party's nomination to take on Democrat President Joe Biden.

 Whether the election on Nov.
 5, 2024, will be a rematch of 2020's Biden vs. Donald Trump match depends on the events of the next few months, as the major parties hold their primary contests.